gmarland/mercer/README.md

 	<li><b>barWidth -</b> the width of the bar within the graph.</li>
 	<li><b>barOpacity -</b> the transparency of the bars as they appear within the graph.</li>
 	<li><b>showBarLabels -</b> this is the global setting which defines if the value should be shown above each bar.</li>
-	<li><b>barLabelFont -</b> the font for the value of the bar if visible.
-Changing this will require including a different .js file than the default 'helvetiker_regular.typeface.js'.</li>
 	<li><b>barLabelSize -</b> the font size for the value of the bar if visible.</li>
 	<li><b>barLabelColor -</b> the color of the value above the bar if visible.</li>
 	<li><b>rowSpace -</b> the amount of space between each row on the graph.</li>